 I lifted mine up the opposite curb, right in front of the Ben Franklin store.
 I was surprised they were still open.
 But it was Friday night and it looked like a sale going on.
 The Halloween costumes were in.
 The display on one side of the entrance had dummies dressed like Superman and Davy Crockett; Jackie Kennedy, I think the one with long hair was supposed to be.

 Before I could leave, the showcase on the other side of the door grabbed my attention.
 It was still lit up.
 They had skates, hockey sticks and basketballs, for kids to think about with winter coming.
 And, against the back wall, a pyramid of scale models was set up–hot rods and fighter planes.
-I heard drums and a tinny drift of horns on the breeze.
+I heard drums and a tiny drift of horns on the breeze.
 It must be half-time already.
 The unfamiliar money was suddenly burning a hole in my pocket.
 The B-26 Intruder skimmed over a deep green jungle, just like the ones Cuban exiles were supposed to be flying against Castro.
 I saw they had tagged the models Marked Down!!
 I laid my bike carefully against the glass.

 Mr. Day was just cashing out at the front register, a spool of white paper draped over the glass counter.